 POL 199 Internship

-See descriptions for this and other internship options (on-campus, off-campus, half credit) on page 95.
-P/N grading unless internship supervisor grants exception
+See descriptions for this and other internship options (on-campus, off-campus, half credit) on page 99.
+P/N grading unless internship supervisor grants exception.

 POL 299 Directed Study

+See description on page 100.

 POL 399 Internship

-See descriptions for this and other internship options (on-campus, off-campus, half credit) on page 95.
+See descriptions for this and other internship options (on-campus, off-campus, half credit) on page 99.

 POL 499 Independent Study/Research

+See description on page 100.

 sychology is an exploration of behavior and mental processes.
 As an integral part of a liberal arts education, psychology contributes to the understanding of individual and group behavior.
 The study of psychology equips students to understand and use the scientific method to think creatively and critically beyond the classroom.
 To prepare students for graduate study and work in psychology, the major emphasizes the complementary components of a strong foundation in research and theoretical work with the application of knowledge and skills in coursework, research experiences, and internships within the community.
 The curriculum's emphasis on the experiential dimensions of learning and the integration of liberal arts and professional domains prepares students for careers in many settings including business, education, social services, research, law, government, church, and medicine.

 Faculty members in the Department of Psychology have varied professional specializations including clinical, counseling, physiological, developmental, social, cognitive, and industrial/organizational psychology as well as expertise in psychological applications to health, law, and public policy.
 Students may tap this expertise through a variety of learning experiences including group and individual projects, association with Augsburg's active Psychology Club, Psi Chi Honor Society, and faculty-student research teams.

+Psychology Faculty

+David Matz (Chair), Barbara Curchack, Grace Dyrud, Stacy Freiheit, Lisa Jack, Bridget Robinson-Riegler, Nancy Steblay

+DEGREE AND MAJOR REQUIREMENTS

+Major

+The major is 10 courses

+Foundations of Psychology (five courses)

+PSY 105 Principles of Psychology

+PSY 215 Research Methods and Statistics

+PSY 315 Research Methods and Statistics

+At least one course from the following: